History of XRP Ledger in Timeline

 XRP Ledger

-2011: XRP Ledger Development Begins
+2011: Development of XRP Ledger Began

 September 2012: Open Coin Founded

-2012: XRP Ledger (XRPL) Launch
+2012: XRP Ledger Launched

-September 26, 2013: OpenCoin Renamed to Ripple Labs, Inc.
+September 26, 2013: OpenCoin Renamed to Ripple Labs, Inc

 July 13, 2023: Court Ruling on XRP Token

-On March 2, 2025, President Donald Trump announced his intention to include XRP as one of five digital assets in a planned U.S. crypto strategic reserve.
+On March 2, 2025, President Donald Trump announced that XRP was one of five digital assets he intended to name to a planned U.S. crypto strategic reserve.

-On March 6, 2025, the White House officially published the order online including XRP as one of five digital assets that he intended to name to a planned U.S. crypto strategic reserve.
+On March 6, 2025, the White House officially published the order online regarding President Trump's announcement about XRP being part of a planned U.S. crypto strategic reserve.